AstreaTSS/PYTHIAWebsite/docs/server_setup.md

   ![An example of said button.](assets/add_bullets_button.png){ loading="lazy" }
 </figure>

-Once you click that button, a little pop-up will appear, asking you the trigger and a description (supports Discord markdown!) for the Truth Bullet you're adding.
+Once you click that button, a little pop-up will appear, asking you the trigger, if to make this Truth Bullet hidden, and a description (supports Discord markdown!) for the Truth Bullet you're adding.

 <figure markdown>
   ![The pop-up that appears while adding Truth Bullets.](assets/add_bullet_modal.png){ loading="lazy" }
 </figure>

-!!! tip "Flexibility with Triggers"
+???+ tip "Flexibility with Triggers"
     The trigger is designed to be flexible, so here are a few notes about what you can get away with:
     - You can use multiple words or a single word as a trigger.
     - Triggers are case-insensitive in terms of how they're triggered, so "oven" and "Oven" will act the same.
     - Trigger detection is _not_ word-bound, so "book" trigger will trigger on messages containing "*book*", "*book*s", "*book*shelf", "*book*!", etc., since they all have "book" in them.
     - If you need multiple triggers, look at aliases, described later.

+???+ tip "Hiding Truth Bullets"
+    If you want to hide a Truth Bullet, you can do so by making the second question a "yes" instead of a no. This makes it so only the finder of the Truth Bullet sees it, instead of the Truth Bullet being published to a public channel.
+This is useful for secrets or other things you don't want everyone to know about.

+    Doing this requires the bot to DM the user if investigating Truth Bullets through messages.
+If you use this, you may want to warn ahead of time that you should have DMs enabled with the server and/or the bot.

 Specify those and press send - you should get a message able how that was done successfully!